 The area is famous for its apple orchards, so you might enjoy apple picking too.
 It’s also a perfect place for people who love hiking and admiring nature along the shore of Lake Michigan.

-Door County is a great day trip from Chicago, Milwaukee or Madison.
+Door County is a great weekend trip from Chicago, Milwaukee or Madison.
 Plan a day or a weekend to go explore and enjoy one of the best places to visit for fall colors.
+Door County is also a logical continuation of a southern Wisconsin road trip, giving a totally different view of the state.

 Sunny Getaways with Palm Trees Instead of Fall Colors